w601sxs/easy-ml-pocs/content/faq/_index.en.md

 {{< faq "What exactly is this website or project?" >}}

 We have identified common use cases, algorithms used for solving these use cases within the AWS stack and common patterns.
 This site is a searchable catalog of code snippets that can be used as lego blocks to build a working Machine Learning model.
-The goal of this project (the Pythia workflow and this website) is provide the least resistance path to building a Machine Learning PoC.
+The goal of this project (the Pythia workflow and this website) is to provide a least resistance path for building a Machine Learning PoC.

 Can there be better algorithms? better PoCs? better architectures to do the same?
 Yes, for sure!
-But we believe that this gets us to a working model faster than any of those methods since it involves generic, bite-sized code samples that you can use as lego blocks to build up to your sample ML application.
+But we believe that this gets us to a working model faster than any of those methods since it involves generic, bite-sized code samples that you can use as lego blocks to build up your sample ML application.
 We would love your contribution to make this better.

 {{</ faq >}}